fdilke/bewl/notes/for-sussex.md

 interchangeable with dots, and functions with arrows.

 - In summary, this all works a bit like the (mythical)
-"""category Hask""", a meeting ground of software with math.
+"""category Hask""", as a meeting ground of software with math.

 ---